 The Lugano staging classification of GI tract lymphoma is shown in Table 1.

-Table 1 Lugano staging classification of gastrointestinal tract lymphoma
+Table 1 Lugano staging classification of gastrointestinal tract lymphoma.

-] suggested that this was because of the low tendency of GI-FL to disseminate outside the GI tract, and the higher frequency of grade 1 lymphoma in GI-FL cases.
+This is the modified version of the Ann Arbor staging system for GI tract lymphomas.
+Yamamoto et al reported that 128 (66.3%) and 52 (26.9%) of 193 GI-FL cases were at stage I and II, respectively.
+Surprisingly, over 90% of all GI-FL cases which have been reported in the English literature were at the early stages, and had localized disease.
+Yamamoto et al suggested that this was because of the low tendency of GI-FL to disseminate outside the GI tract, and the higher frequency of grade 1 lymphoma in GI-FL cases.
 Furthermore, the GI-FL cases, in which sufficient examinations and successful treatments were performed due to non-advanced stages and no symptoms, were likely to be reported and submitted for publication in the English literature.
 The possibility of bias in the selection of the reported cases or case series should be raised.
 Nodal involvement can be found in GI-FL cases, and this status is classified as stage II1 (involvement of local lymph nodes) or II2 (involvement of distant lymph nodes).

 Disease distribution (unifocal or multifocal) is important for selecting treatments in GI-FL patients.